Freedom of information in the United Kingdom: Legislation

 As many public bodies in Scotland (for example, educational bodies) are controlled by the Scottish Parliament, the 2000 Act would not apply to them, and thus a second Act of the Scottish Parliament was required.
 The acts are very similar but not identical - the types of public bodies covered in England, Wales and Northern Ireland are also covered in Scotland - and the requirements are similar, though the Scottish Act has slightly stronger phrasing in favour of disclosing information.

-The 2000 Act does not extend to public bodies in the overseas territories or crown dependencies.
+The 2000 act does not extend to public bodies in the overseas territories or crown dependencies.
 Some of these have contemplated implementing their own legislation, though none is currently in force.

 In the United Kingdom, FOI access is treated as a separate issue from access to environmental information.
 Certain information can only be obtained under the Environmental Information Regulations 2004.
 This includes information on environmental policies and legislation, environmental damage and climate change incidents, and occasions where humans' health and safety are impacted by the environment.

-Freedom of information fulfillment
+Freedom of information fulfilment

 To meet the first of the two requirements of freedom of information in the UK, outlining regular publication of information by public authorities, the law calls for organizations to develop publication schemes.
 These publication schedules determine when and where information is made available to the public, without anyone specifically needing to make requests.
 This process falls under the principle of proactive disclosure.
 One such example of a publication scheme is the one shared by the National Archives (United Kingdom).
-On their website, they give information on topics like their funding and spending as well as their organizational strategic planning.
+On their website, they give information on topics including their funding and spending as well as their organizational strategic planning.
 As a publicly funded institution, these information disclosures allow taxpayers to be better informed on the actions of their national archive.

-The second part of freedom of information policy in the UK, pertaining to inquiries made by members of the public, is fulfilled by FOI requests.
+The second part of freedom of information policy in the UK, about inquiries made by members of the public, is fulfilled by FOI requests.
 All FOI requests must be submitted in a written form: such as an email or letter, or by a form on an organization/department's website.
 There are provisions in place for individuals who cannot write out their requests.
 Requests should include both information about the requester (name, contact details) and a description of the desired information (what is being asked for, and how it needs to be delivered – paper or e-copies).
 While there may be no fee for submitting a freedom of information request, institutions can charge a small price for things like copying.
 Typical turnaround time is twenty working days from submitting the request.